nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-12-07-Langtons-Ant-III.md

 synopsis: A post about using <a href="https://ocaml.org/">OCaml</a> to make 4K visualizations of <a href="https://en.wikipedia.org/wiki/Langton%27s_ant#Extension_to_multiple_colors">multicolored generalizations of Langton's Ant</a>.
 This is a follow up to my earlier posts <a href="https://nathanfieldsteel.github.io/2020/03/10/Langtons-Ant-I.html">here</a> and <a href="https://nathanfieldsteel.github.io/2020/03/29/Langtons-Ant-II.html">here</a>.  <br><br> <div style="text-align:center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/_77IJkAHhaE?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 ---

-A while ago I gave a talk to Kentucky's undergrad math club about cellular automata, and I summarized that talk in a two-part blog post on this site.
+A few years ago I gave a talk to Kentucky's undergrad math club about cellular automata, and I summarized that talk in a two-part blog post on this site.
 Here are links to [part I]({% post_url 2020-03-10-Langtons-Ant-I %}) and [part II]({% post_url 2020-03-29-Langtons-Ant-II %}).
 At the end of the second post I mentioned that I had made videos using Ryan Wick's [Langton's Ant Animator](https://github.com/rrwick/Langtons-Ant-Animator), but that I wanted to try making my own videos with my own code from the ground up.
-I just wrapped up that project.
-Below you can see the final result, which I suggest watching fullscreen and in 4K resolution if possible.
+I just wrapped up this project.
+You can see the final result below, which I suggest watching fullscreen and in 4K resolution if possible.

 <div style="text-align:center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_77IJkAHhaE?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>